JetBrains/teamcity-documentation/topics/upgrade.md

 4. Backup the `<agent>/launcher/conf/wrapper.conf` file.
 5. Delete `<agent>/launcher`.
 6. Rename `<agent>/launcher.latest` to `<agent>/launcher`.
 7. Edit the `<agent>/launcher/conf/wrapper.conf` file.
 Check that the `wrapper.java.command` property points to the `java.exe` file.
 Leave it blank to use the registry to look up java.
-Leave 'java.exe' to look up `java.exe` in PATH.
+Leave 'java.exe' to look up `java.exe` in `PATH`.
 For a standalone agent, the service value should be `../jre/bin/java`, for an agent installation on the server the value should be `../../jre/bin/java`.
 The backup version of the `wrapper.conf` file can be used.
 8. Install the service using `<agent>\bin\service.install.bat`.
 9. Make sure the service is running under the proper user account.
 Please note that using SYSTEM can result in failing builds which use MSBuild/Sln2005 configurations.
 10. Start the service using `<agent>\bin\service.start.bat`.